 Put it all together: assemble, frost and decorate the cake

 To assemble your cake, alternate cake layers and the chocolate buttercream.
-Use 1/3 of a cup of chocolate buttercream as the filling between each cake layer and save the remaining 1/3 cup for later.
+Use about a third of a cup of chocolate buttercream as the filling between each cake layer.
+Save the remaining third of a cup for later.

 Using peanut butter buttercream, cover the cake with a crumb coat to trap any crumbs that come off the cake.

-Let the crumb coat set (which takes about an hour at room temperature, 30 minutes in the fridge or 15 minutes in the freezer) and then apply a final layer of peanut butter frosting, smoothing it with a cake comb.
+Let the crumb coat set, which takes about an hour at room temperature.
+Speed this up by putting the cake in the fridge for 30 minutes or in the freezer for 15 minutes.
+Then apply a final layer of peanut butter frosting, smoothing it with a cake comb.

-Fit a piping bag with a star shaped piping tip like a 1M tip and spoon the remaining chocolate buttercream down one side of the piping bag.
+Fit a piping bag with a star shaped piping tip like a 1M tip.
+Spoon the remaining chocolate buttercream down one side of the piping bag.
 Fill the other side with peanut butter buttercream.
 I find it easiest to do this by dropping the piping bag (with the tip already inside) into a glass and folding the top of the bag over the rim of the glass to hold it open.
 After filling it, unfold the piping bag and lift it up.